Robert-BoMiao/Robert-BoMiao.github.io/_posts/2020-02-07-Object-Detection.md

 <img src="https://raw.githubusercontent.com/Robert-BoMiao/Robert-BoMiao.github.io/master/images/object_detection/fastrcnn1.png" width="300" alt="fastrcnn1">

-In that work, the authors make a little change on the process and the feature map of whole image only need to be calculated once.
+In the work, the authors make a little change on the process and the feature map of whole image only need to be calculated once.

 In reference, the image was fed into selective search algorithm and VGG backbone simultaneously.
 Then, the proposals from the raw image were projected into the feature map, and ROI Pooling was used to project the feature maps of proposals into a fixed size.
 Finally, two fully connected layers were used to extract the feature vectors from proposals, and one fully connected layer plus a softmax layer or a regression layer were used to classify and localize the proposals.